 About

 Anaconda Spay and Neuter began when Mary Johnston and Paula Arneson organized the first local spay and neuter clinic in the fall of 2024.
-Deer Lodge County hadn’t held a free clinic for 7 years prior.
+There hadn’t been a free clinic in Deer Lodge County since since 2017!
 Anaconda Spay and Neuter partnered with Helena’s Spay Montana program, the local American Legion and dozens of local volunteers.
+Since that first clinic in 2024, hundreds of dogs and cats have been spayed, neutered, vaccinated and microchipped for free or very low-cost.

-Funding for the clinics is done through fundraising efforts, grants, donations and support from local businesses.
+Funding for the clinics comes from fundraising efforts, grants, donations and support from local businesses.
+Each clinic’s costs are in excess of $10,000.

 Our Mission